skip to Main Content

 Application Process (Image)

-Student Research Experience Eligibility & Requirements (Fall 2024) (PDF)
+Student Research Experience Eligibility & Requirements (Summer 2025) (PDF)

-INBRE Lab Supervisor Acknowledgement Form and Lab Safety Checklist (PDF)
+INBRE Lab Supervisor Acknowledgement Form and Lab Safety Checklist Summer 2025 (PDF)

 Students are required to complete a Lab Supervisor Acknowledgement (LSA) form and Checklist with a prospective Lab Supervisor and upload it to the SRE Application.
 You will also need to upload a Lab Safety Plan (develop with your Lab Supervisor).